-The basis of samurai conduct was that of bushido, ‘the way of the warrior’.
-This unique philosophy dictated one of honour, reckless bravery and selflessness; of duty to a warrior’s master with the purpose of giving up one’s life and embracing death.
-There was no place for fear in the way of the warrior and this conduct of self discipline and respectful, ethical behaviour was one that became the role model behaviour for other classes throughout Japan’s history.
+The basis of samurai conduct is bushido, "the way of the warrior".
+This unique philosophy valued honour, reckless bravery and selflessness, as well as duty to the warrior's master with the purpose of giving up one's life and embracing death.
+There was no place for fear in the way of the warrior and this conduct of self discipline and respectful, ethical behaviour was to become the role model behaviour for other classes throughout Japan's history.

 Highly literate men of war and leadership

 Not only were the samurai skilful warriors, but they were also expected to be highly cultured and literate; to be skilled in the harmony of fighting and learning.
 An ancient saying aspired to by warriors was bun bu ryo do: "the pen and sword in accord", and it was common for samurai to enjoy calligraphy, tea ceremony, poetry and music, and to study.

 It was these highly aspired ideals of educated warriors that allowed for the cohesion of samurai armies and for their power to eventually dominate government.
 In 1160, the Taira clan beat the Minamoto clan and Taira no Kiyomori established the first samurai-lead government with the emperor losing control and being relegated to figurehead status.

 Up until that time, throughout the Heian Period (794-1185), samurai had been employed to serve in close attendance with nobility, protecting the land of the wealthy: aided by political backing and resources the samurai had come into political power.
 Taira's control did not last long though as in 1192, at the start of the Kamakura Period (1192-1333), Minamoto Yorimoto received the title of shogun and gained rule of Japan.